 We still function at work and take care of daily responsibilities.
 We focus on one task at a time, regardless of how many demands or tasks we need to take care of.
 At work, meetings, or in our daily life we are fully present.

 Before Awakening: Our past haunts us with its wounds and emotional charges, which trigger emotional drama in our relationships.
 We live in fear anxious about the future.
-We feel separate from ourselves, others, and life.
+In addition, we feel separate from ourselves, others, and life.
 We worry about doing things right, about being accepted and loved.

 We see and feel the connection to everyone and everything.
 Strangers smile at us because they sense something different about us.